bwittmann/RecMVCNN/README.md

 - ShapeNet rendering images: http://cvgl.stanford.edu/data2/ShapeNetRendering.tgz
 - ShapeNet voxelized models: http://cvgl.stanford.edu/data2/ShapeNetVox32.tgz

-If you want to train the model on renderings of point clouds, you should download the point cloud representations of ShapeNet objects from the repo below.
+If you want to train the model on renderings of point clouds, you should download the point cloud representations of ShapeNet objects from the repository below.
 - ShapeNet point cloud representation for rendering: https://github.com/AnTao97/PointCloudDatasets

 In addition, you have to render multi-view images of the point cloud representations yourself if desired.
 Place the folder containing the ShapeNet point cloud representation in the ShapeNet directory and run one of the scripts listed bellow.
 The second script renders incomplete point cloud representations.
 This is done by reducing the points in the point cloud to 60% with the help of a randomly selected plane used for splitting.